eoinparkinson/thunkable-templates/_posts/2020-04-28-authentication.md

 ---
-title: Firebase Authentication
+title: Firebase Authentication - Part 1
-subtitle: Getting started with Firebase & Our Templates
+subtitle: Setting up Firebase Authentication
 date: 2020-04-28T21:47:23.557Z
 thumb_img_path: /images/firebase-auth-tutorial-thunkable-x-templates.png
 layout: post
 ---
 So you've picked one of our beautiful templates.
 Now you're ready to make it work!

-**All our login templates follow the same component naming structure.** This means you can use this one guide for ALL of our login templates!
+If you know how to set up Firebase with Thunkable, skip to **Part 2**.

 # Part 1 - Setup

 ## Step 1:

 Assuming you've chosen [one of our templates](/portfolio), open up the template.
+This will only take a minute.
+This is good practice when using our templates so you know what you're dealing with.

 Here you're going to see 5 screens at the top of the designer tab:

 * Loading
 * Sign Up